riccio85/fend-mws-restaurant-review-stage1/README.md

 ## This is **Restaurant Reviews - stage 1**  Project, as part of Udacity's "Front End Developer Nanodegree Program".

-## Project Overview: Stage 1
+Here you can find the [starter code](https://github.com/udacity/mws-restaurant-stage-1).

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In this **Stage One** phase, the a static design that lacks accessibility it has been converted to be responsive on different sized displays and accessible for screen reader use.
-It has been added also a service worker to begin the process of creating a offline experience for users.
+ In this **Stage One** phase, the a static design that lacks accessibility it has been converted to be responsive  and accessible for screen reader use.
+It has been added also a service worker to create a offline experience for users.

 ### How to run?